 The Distinguished Postdoc Mentor Award is awarded on an annual basis to faculty members who excel in the mentoring of postdoctoral scholars.
 A good mentor not only teaches their mentees but also serves as an advocate, advisor and positive role model during the period of direct training and most often, in the following years.

-Nominations must be made by a postdoctoral scholar at UB, Roswell Park Comprehensive Cancer Center, Clinical and Research Institute on Addictions, or Hauptman-Woodward Institute, and are limited to one nomination per postdoc, per year.
+Nominations must be made by a postdoctoral scholar at UB or Roswell Park Comprehensive Cancer Center and are limited to one nomination per postdoc, per year.
 Postdocs who have moved to their next position may submit for up to one additional year.
 Nominations will be collected in the fall semester and winners will be selected in the spring semester.
 Nominators wishing to nominate the same mentor (e.g., postdocs in the same lab) are welcome to coordinate their nominations, but each person should submit their own letter of nomination.

 A nominee must be a faculty member of the University at Buffalo.
 Awardees are not eligible to receive the Distinguished Postdoc Mentor Award more than once.

 The recipient of the award will be chosen by the Distinguished Postdoc Mentor Award Selection Committee, which will consist of faculty and postdocs.